gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 #### Thursday, January 16, 2025

 GitLens 16.2 brings support for self-hosted GitHub Enterprise and GitLab Self-Managed integrations, introduces expanded merge target status tracking, and improves search and navigation features in Launchpad and the Home View.
-New visualizations for folder history and improved merge request search make it easier to track changes and manage Git workflows.
+New and improved visualizations for file & folder history and improved merge request search make it easier to track changes and manage Git workflows.

 <img src="/wp-content/uploads/gl-16-2-hero.png" class="img-responsive center img-bordered">

-### Self-Hosted GitHub and GitLab Integration Support `PRO`
+### Self-Hosted GitHub and GitLab Integration Support
 GitLens Pro now supports integration with self-hosted GitHub Enterprise and GitLab Self-Managed instances, allowing users to access issue, pull request, and merge request context directly within GitLens.

 - Issues and pull/merge requests from GitHub Enterprise and GitLab Self-Managed will now appear in the GitLens [Home View](https://help.gitkraken.com/gitlens/home-view/) when linked to branches.